Revelo vs CloudDevs: Full-Time Engineers vs Contractor Marketplace

 Pricing Comparison

-CloudDevs bills by the hour: $45–$70 at standard rates, $25–$45 for longer engagements.
+CloudDevs bills by the hour: $45–$75 at standard rates, $25–$45 for longer engagements.
 A senior engineer at $60 per hour, working full-time, runs roughly $125,000 per year before accounting for variable hours.
-There's a $500 refundable deposit required to start the seven-day trial, which is worth knowing ahead of time since the platform has marketed "zero upfront costs" in some places while the FAQ confirms the deposit requirement.
+There's a $500 refundable deposit required to start the seven-day trial, which is worth knowing ahead of time since clouddevs.com has marketed "zero upfront costs" in its marketing pages while its FAQ confirms the deposit requirement.

 Revelo publishes an all-in monthly cost that covers engineer compensation, PEO and benefits, and Revelo's margin, with no separate placement fee.
-From the 2025 salary guide: a senior full-stack engineer runs $86,000–$129,000 all-in per year; senior AI/ML roles run $143,000–$204,000.
-Those figures land 30–50% below comparable US hiring costs, and they include the compliance infrastructure that CloudDevs' hourly rate doesn't.
-The 14-day trial is the risk window.
-After that, it's month-to-month with no cancellation penalty, and fees spread across twelve months.
+From the 2025 Salary Guide: a senior full-stack engineer runs $86,000–$129,000 all-in per year; senior AI/ML roles run $143,000–$204,000.
+For context on what comparable US-based talent costs, Glassdoor's 2026 salary data puts senior software developers at $141,723–$220,394 annually (the range reflects seniority and market, pulled from Glassdoor's role-specific aggregation).
+Revelo's all-in figures land 30–50% below that benchmark (per the Revelo Salary Guide 2025), and they include the compliance infrastructure that CloudDevs' hourly rate doesn't cover.
 Current figures by role are at revelo.com/pricing.

 When you compare at equivalent scope, a full-time senior engineer through CloudDevs and through Revelo land in a similar range on paper.
 Revelo's number includes PEO coverage, benefits, and compliance.
 CloudDevs' hourly rate doesn't.
 For a short, defined project, that gap may not matter.
 For a full-time hire you're planning to keep, it does.